core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Note that `href` is a valid search criterion and matches target references.
 Like all search criteria, on a resource lookup it can match the target reference of the resource link itself, but also the registration resource of the endpoint that registered it.
 Queries for resource link targets MUST be in URI form (i.e. not relative references) and are matched against a resolved link target.
 Queries for endpoints SHOULD be expressed in path-absolute form if possible and MUST be expressed in URI form otherwise; the RD SHOULD recognize either.
-The `anchor` attribute is usable for resource lookups, and, if queried, MUST be for in URI form as well.
+The `anchor` attribute is usable for resource lookups, and, if queried, MUST be in URI form as well.

 Endpoints that are interested in a lookup result repeatedly or continuously can use mechanisms like ETag caching, resource observation ({{RFC7641}}),